Global Models for Time Series Forecasting: A Simulation Study: Experimental Setup

 \subsection{Statistical Tests for Significance of the Differences}

-Our simulation study is designed in a manner such that the individual differences between the models are significant for every scenario.
-This is the objective behind performing every experiment on 100/1000 datasets, and then averaging across all these datasets to obtain the final results for every scenario.
+The objective behind performing every experiment on 100/1000 datasets is that the individual differences between the models are significant for every scenario that way.
 However, to show systematically that this is the case, we perform non-parametric Friedman rank-sum tests on few of the most important scenarios as explained in Section \ref{sec:results_analysis}, to estimate the significance of differences.
 This is followed by Hochberg's post hoc procedure to further analyse the differences relative to a control method, in particular the best method in every scenario~\citep{GARCIA20102044}.
 A significance level of $\alpha=0.05$ is used for all the tests.